merenlab/merenlab.org/tutorials/infant-gut/index.md

 [![E. faecalis bin](images/e-faecalis-bin.png)](images/e-faecalis-bin.png){:.center-img .width-50}

-The red selection in the most outer layer represents the *E. faecalis* {% include ARTIFACT name="bin" text="bin" %}, which is very abundant in every sample, and it is stored in the collection `merens` under the {% include ARTIFACT name="bin" text="bin" %} name `E_facealis` (yes, the name has a typo, we know, it is all Tom's fault).
+The red selection in the most outer layer represents the *E. faecalis* {% include ARTIFACT name="bin" text="bin" %}, which is very abundant in every sample, and it is stored in the {% include ARTIFACT name="collection" text="collection" %} `merens` under the {% include ARTIFACT name="bin" text="bin" %} name `E_facealis` (yes, the name has a typo, we know, it is all Tom's fault).
 In this section we will focus on this {% include ARTIFACT name="bin" text="bin" %}, and in fact we don't really need the rest of this metagenome.

 Since we have identified the genome {% include ARTIFACT name="bin" text="bin" %} of focus, we can set aside the rest of the metagenome, and 'split' that {% include ARTIFACT name="bin" text="bin" %} out of this profile database to create a self-contained anvi'o profile that *only* describes this single {% include ARTIFACT name="bin" text="bin" %}.
 This is also a great way to share your research with others.
 Here is how we can get that {% include ARTIFACT name="bin" text="bin" %} out of this metagenome: